 That is, if the period between vaccinations shrinks to zero, then the number of susceptibles would shrink to zero.
-(Note that this is a theoretical result only, since the impulsive assumptions of long cycle times relative to instantaneous approximation would break down [? ].)
+(Note that this is a theoretical result only, since the impulsive assumptions of long cycle times relative to instantaneous approximation would break down [13].)

-Vaccinated individuals
+4.3 Vaccinated individuals

-Second, we turn our attention to vaccination.
-Using the inequalities $I + I_V \leq 1$ and $R_V \geq 0$ , we have
+Second, we consider vaccination.
+Using the inequalities $I + I_V \leq 1$ and $R_V \geq 0$, we have